WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 • White Dove LRV: 83.16 / Cheviot LRV: 89

-• Cheviot is a brighter white compared to White Dove and comes across as cleaner/less muted.
+• Cheviot is a brighter white than White Dove and comes across as cleaner/less muted.

 • Cheviot is MORE comparable to Benjamin Moore’s Simply White but is slightly less yellow.

 With the higher price tag on Sherwin Williams Emerald paint, I haven’t had a chance to play with Cheviot enough.
-HOWEVER, if I were to, I feel like it would be in the running as my FAVE shade of white.
+However, if I were to, I feel like it would be in the running as my favorite shade of white.

 Why?